Iowa Sports Betting Laws: Rules, Taxes & How to Bet

 - A bill for an act relating to state income tax withholdings on winnings from sports wagering, and including effective date provisions.

-- A bill for an act making appropriations from the sports wagering receipts fund, and including effective date provisions.
+- A bill for an act relating to the distribution of gambling games and sports wagering receipts in this state for nonprofit purposes, and including applicability provisions.

 How we verify: 9 source adapters (FAA, DSIRE, IRS, OpenStates, etc.) → AI draft → AI editor → AI polish → spot human review.